Up to 47pc hike proposed in gas tariff

 The government earlier in September 2018 increased the gas tariff up to 143 percent owing to which the consumers received huge gas bills during December to February.

-Though this time, Ogra massively slashed down the demand of both the gas companies while giving the tariff determination, but the main reason for the proposed hike is due to cost of gas owing to the current dollar-rupee exchange rate parity, which is taken at Rs150 per US dollar.
+Though this time, Ogra massively slashed down the demand of both the gas companies while giving the tariff determination, but the main reason for proposed hike is due to cost of gas owing to the current dollar-rupee exchange rate parity which is taken at Rs150 per US dollar.

 Ogra Chairperson Uzma Adil, when contacted, said in case the dollar value goes down in the times to come, the regulator will adjust the parity accordingly.
 However, she said that Ogra has determined the price as per its own analysis as unnecessary demands in the tariff petitions of the gas companies have not been entertained.